 FinCEN Guidance Lives On

 But most notable about the Sessions announcement for marijuana banking was the absence of any reference to the FinCEN guidance.
-Reportedly, Sessions did not even inform, let alone consult, FinCEN before announcing the rescission of the Cole Memo, despite DOJ and FinCEN having worked closely to draft complimentary policies for marijuana banking.
+Reportedly, Sessions did not even inform, let alone consult, FinCEN before announcing the rescission of the Cole Memo, despite DOJ and FinCEN having worked closely to draft complementary policies for marijuana banking.

 Whatever the reason for this breach of bureaucratic protocol, if Sessions expected FinCEN to dutifully follow his lead and rescind its own marijuana banking guidance, he was badly mistaken.

 FinCEN has invested considerable time and resources in establishing a SAR reporting regime uniquely tailored to the marijuana industry.
-The marijuana SAR reports filed by financial institutions have become an indispensable source of information for the federal government about an exclusively state operated industry.
+The marijuana SAR reports filed by financial institutions have become an indispensable source of information for the federal government about an exclusively state-operated industry.

 Moreover, rescinding its marijuana banking guidance would be antithetical to one of FinCEN’s core missions of promoting transparency in the U.S. financial system.
 Denying the marijuana industry access to the financial system would relegate it to a black market with no transparency into the movement of billions of dollars in cash.

-In short, there is simply no compelling reason for FinCEN to rescind its marijuana banking guidance, and many compelling reasons to retain it.
+In short, there is simply no compelling reason for FinCEN to rescind its marijuana banking guidance and many compelling reasons to retain it.